fxfactorial/hye-life/README.md

 # Adding a Facebook group for the events calendar
-To add a FB group for the events calendar to automatically show, just checkout the `groups.json` file, add a `Facebook` group name and its ID, then open a pull request with the new group added.
+To add a FB group for the events calendar to automatically show, just checkout the `backend/groups.json` file, add a `Facebook` group name and its ID, then open a pull request with the new group added.
+You can find the group's ID using something like `https://lookup-id.com`.

 # Adding/Making changes to the slideshow
-To make a change to the slide show, like changing a description or adding a new slide or even just reordering them, look at `slides.jsx`.
+To make a change to the slide show, like changing a description or adding a new slide or even just reordering them, look at `lib/slides.jsx`.
 Change what is appropriate and open a pull request with the changes.